 Process for Resolving Complaints

 The NWT Human Rights Act protects the equality human rights of everyone in the Northwest Territories.
-The Act also provides a resolution process which allows people to solve human rights issues.
+The Act also provides a resolution process which allows people to resolve human rights issues.

 The NWT Human Rights Commission accepts complaints of discrimination and harassment based on the areas and grounds listed in the NWT Human Rights Act.
-The complainant is the person who files a complaint.
-The respondent is the person or agency against whom the complaint is filed.
-Complaints submitted to the Commission are processed by the office of the Director of Human Rights to the point where a complaint is referred for a hearing.
-Complaints referred for hearings are processed by the Adjudication Panel.
+The Commission is responsible for the early complaint process up to the point when complaints are either dismissed or referred for hearings by the Adjudication Panel.

-Some complaints may be clear cut, while others may be more complex, involve numerous parties, or have systemic elements.
-We encourage people to work together to solve problems.
-Mediation is an important part of the dispute resolution process.
-It gives both parties a chance to work out an issue, come to an understanding of what happened, and find a mutually agreeable solution.
+Dispute resolution is an important part of the human rights complaint process.
+We encourage people to work together to resolve the complaint themselves.
+Our dispute resolution process gives both parties a chance to work out issues, come to a shared understanding of what happened, and find mutually agreeable solutions.

 Filing a Complaint

-The discussions in mediation are confidential and “without prejudice”.
-This means that anything said during mediation cannot be used in any other legal process, including the assessment of the complaint and the hearing process.
-This lets both parties speak freely during the mediation.
+The discussions in dispute resolution are confidential and “without prejudice”.
+This means that anything said during dispute resolution cannot be used in any other legal process, including the investigation of the complaint and the hearing process.
+This lets both parties speak freely.

-If the parties come to an agreement in mediation, the complaint is resolved and the file is closed.
-If the parties do not come to an agreement in mediation, the complaint is moved forward for assessment.
+If the parties come to an agreement in dispute resolution, the complaint is resolved and the file is closed.
+If the parties do not come to an agreement, the complaint is moved forward for investigation.

-During this stage of the process, a Human Rights Officer gathers information about the complaint.
-The Officer may talk to anyone who may have information about a complaint.
-The Officer may also request and examine documents and records that might be relevant to the complaint.
-This information is used to create an assessment letter.
+During the investigation process, a Human Rights Officer (who has not been part of the dispute resolution) is appointed by the Executive Director gathers information about the complaint.
+The investigator may talk to anyone who may have information about a complaint.
+The investigator may also request and examine documents and records that might be relevant to the complaint.
+This information is used to create an investigation report.

-An assessment letter summarizes the information submitted by the parties and gathered by the Officer.
+An investigation report summarizes the information submitted by the parties and gathered by the officer.
 This information is not tested.
 This means that the information provided by the parties and the witnesses is taken at face value.
-The assessment letter analyzes the complaint information in relation to the NWT Human Rights Act and any relevant case law.
-An assessment letter provides a recommendation to the Director to either dismiss the complaint or to refer the case to a hearing.
-All parties have an opportunity to respond to the assessment letter before the complaint is given to the Director for a decision.
+The investigation report analyzes the complaint information in relation to the NWT Human Rights Act and any relevant case law.

-After reading the assessment letter, the responses to the assessment letter, and the relevant information on the complaint file, the Director makes a decision on whether to dismiss the complaint or refer the complaint to the Adjudication Panel for a hearing.
+After reviewing the investigation report, the Executive Director’s recommendation, and the responses of the parties to the investigation report, the Commission decides whether to dismiss the complaint or refer the complaint to the Adjudication Panel for a hearing.

-Parties are notified of the Director’s decision in writing.
-The Director’s decisions to dismiss a complaint may be appealed to the Adjudication Panel.
+The complainant and respondent are notified of the Commission’s decision in writing.
+The Commission’s decision to dismiss a complaint may be appealed to the Adjudication Panel.

 Hearings are conducted by the NWT Human Rights Adjudication Panel.
 A hearing allows all parties the opportunity to present their case to an Adjudicator in an open and fair manner.

-The Adjudicator will hear both sides of the issue and will make a decision about whether the complaint has merit and what the remedy will be.
+The Adjudicator will hear both sides of the issue and will decide whether the complaint has merit and, if so, what the remedy will be.

-The Adjudication Panel is separate from the Director’s office.
+The Adjudication Panel is separate from the Commission.
 Information about the Panel and the hearing process can be found on the Panel’s website.